zMarkitos/zMOptimization_2026/Optimization_English.md

   ambient-spawns: 400
 ```

-Frequency (in ticks) at which the server attempts to spawn each entity type.
-Animals and water mobs don't need to spawn every tick, as they don't die as quickly.
+Frequency (in ticks) at which the server attempts to spawn each type of entity.
+Animals and aquatic mobs don't need to spawn every tick, as they don't die as quickly.

 </details>